-- Scope and specific aims of the research project - Project team including US and international partners and collaborators - The reciprocal nature of the research project
+- Scope and specific aims of the research project - Project team including US and international partners and collaborators - The reciprocal nature of the research project and potential for mutual benefit and impact

 Once the letter of intent has been approved, candidates will be invited to submit a full application.
 Candidates should then complete, sign and upload the application using the Start a Submission link provided by the Program Manager.